-When your garbage disposal is leaking from bottom, first find the leak.
+When your garbage disposal is leaking from the bottom, first find the leak.

 If you don’t locate the leak in either of those two areas, you’ll then want to look at the location where the drain line and garbage disposal meet in addition to underneath the garbage disposal system.
 Once you’ve found the general area of the leak, you’ll then need to figure out what is causing it.

-Check the sink flange when your garbage disposal leaking is water from the top
+Check the sink flange when the leak is from the top

 If you’ve never heard of the flange or plumber’s putty, it’s the stuff that attaches your garbage disposal with your sink.
-As time goes by, this seal can begin to corrode, become loose and eventually leak water.
-To fix this issue, you’ll need to:1.
-First, turn off the power and unplug your garbage disposal.
-2. Disconnect your garbage disposal from under your sink.
-You will more than likely need a screw driver and a wrench.
-3.
+As time goes by, this seal can begin to corrode, become loose, and eventually leak water.
+To fix this issue, you’ll need to:

 If you are inexperienced with home improvement projects, you may want to call a professional.
 You might need to remove some of the pipes near the unit and reconnect them when the job is completed.

-A broken seal can result in your garbage disposal leaking from bottom
+A broken seal can result in your garbage disposal leaking from the bottom

 If you have a broken seal on the inside of your garbage disposal, you will see leaking coming from the bottom of your unit.
 Leaks that come from the bottom of your garbage disposal are usually attributed to cracks on the inside of the device.
-This is due to basic wear and tear overtime.
-To fix this issue, you’ll need simply invest in a new garbage disposal.
+This is due to basic wear and tear over time.

-If your garbage disposal is leaking from side, the problem is probably with the drain lines
+If your garbage disposal is leaking from the side, the problem is probably with the drain lines

-The drain lines are a common place for your garbage disposal to leak from.
+The drain lines are a common place from where your garbage disposal to leak.
 Get down and inspect the location where your drain lines attach to your garbage disposal.
 You will see two lines.
-The small line is the dishwasher disposal line and the thicker line is the sewer disposal line.
+The small line is the dishwasher disposal line, and the thicker line is the sewer disposal line (discharge tube).

-While inspecting your unit, if you see leaking, you will need to equip yourself with a screwdriver and tighten up the clamp that’s holding the garbage disposal to the dishwasher.
+While inspecting your unit, if you see leaking, you will need to equip yourself with a screwdriver and tighten the clamp that’s holding the garbage disposal to the dishwasher.
 The smaller drain line is attached by screws.
-Tighten up these screws and if the gasket is worn, replace this too.
-You should be able to purchase gaskets at your local home improvement store for a fairly inexpensive price.
+Tighten these screws, and if the gasket is worn, replace this too.
+(Be careful not to overtighten.)
+You should be able to purchase gaskets at your local home improvement store for a fairly low price.